Learning Ordinal Response Policies in Rank-Based Stochastic Prize-Collecting Games: Conclusion

 \section{Conclusion}

-We introduced SPCG, a Markov game formulation of the TOP for planning in self-interested robot (agent) teams operating in stochastic, graph-structured environments.
+We introduced SPCOG, a Markov game formulation of the TOP for planning in self-interested multi-agent teams operating in stochastic, graph-structured environments.
 A theoretical analysis conducted on complete graphs shows that there exists a PNE that coincides with the optimal routing solution under a rank-based conflict resolution.
-We propose two algorithms to efficiently learn best-response policies: 1) ORS algorithm computes the OR of a robot during the stages of the game to induce state-aliasing to prevent policies from overfitting to the global index thus resulting policies that scale linearly to different team sizes, 2) FORL sequentially updates the policies which converges faster and generalizes better to imbalanced prize distributions than IPL, and parameter sharing.
-Compared to a MILP solution of an equivalent TOP, the learned equilibrium policies in SPCGs show a PoA of 87\% 95\%.
+We propose the concept of OR --the effective rank of an agent within a localized neighborhood to choose local best responses at each stage of the game.
+The state aliasing induced by the OR in parameter-sharing MARL also allows learning policies that significantly outperform those conditioned on the global ranks.
+Finally, we propose a fictitious play-inspired entropy regulated training scheme ``FORL" to find convergent policies on general graphs.
+We show the learned policies achieve great scalability when conditioned on the OR, and an optimality gap of 87\%--95\% compared to MILP solution of an equivalent TOP.